 How will you determine reinforcement program success?
+What progress do you need to see from your learners and over what time period?

 Look at each objective to decide what progress you need to see and when you need to see it.

-What progress do you need to see from your learners and over what time period?
 What would you like to see after each month?
 What improvement would you like to see and when?
-How will you measure this?